datastax/ruby-driver/features/address_resolution/README.md

 Default address resolution policy simply returns original address.
-This should be enough for most cluster setups, however, can present problems in environments like multi-region EC2, which would make ruby-driver use public ip address of cassandra instances even within the same datacenter.
+This should be enough for most cluster setups, however, can present problems in environments like multi-region EC2, since it would force ruby-driver to use public IPs of cassandra instances even within the same datacenter.

+Therefore, Ruby driver comes with an EC2 Multi-Region address resolution policy.

 ## EC2 Multi-Region

-Consider a Cassandra multi-region setup on EC2.
-All nodes in this setup expose their public ip addresses in Cassandra's system tables by default.
-Using this information only, all clients, regardless if they were in the same datacenter as some of the nodes or not, would connect using public ip addresses.
-This might not be desireable under certain circumstances.

-Therefore, Ruby driver comes with an EC2 address resolution strategy.
-This strategy relies on some properties of AWS DNS to work.
-When activated, this strategy performs a reverse DNS lookup of a given ip address, remember that these addresses are usually public (e.g. 23.21.218.233) and gets and EC2 hostname (e.g. ec2-23-21-218-233.compute-1.amazonaws.com).
-It then uses this hostname to resolve an ip address.
-This hostname will resolve to a private ip if looked up inside the same datacenter and to public ip otherwise.
+This address resolution policy relies on some properties of AWS DNS to work.

+When activated, this strategy performs a forward-confirmed reverse DNS lookup of a given peer's ip address.
+These addresses are public (e.g. 23.21.218.233).
+This lookup will resolve to a private ip when done within datacenter and to public ip from anywhere else.
+Finally, if DNS lookup fails, the policy will return original address.

 ```ditaa
 Ruby Driver   EC2 Multi–Region Policy                                    AWS DNS